Difegue/LANraragi/tools/Documentation/for-regular-users/index-1/first-steps.md

 * nHentai
 * Chaika.moe
 * .json files embedded into your Archives from the eze userscript
+* .jsob files embedded into your Archives from HDoujin Downloader

 See the Adding Metadata section for more information.